CUF, Cincinnati

-CUF is one of the 52 neighborhoods of Cincinnati, Ohio.
+CUF is one of the 52 neighborhoods of Cincinnati, Ohio, United States.
 Its name is derived from the communities of Clifton Heights, University Heights, and Fairview.
 These communities surround the University of Cincinnati to the south and west of its main campus, making CUF a predominantly residential, student neighborhood.
 The population was 20,385 at the 2020 census.

 Geography

-CUF is bordered by the neighborhoods of Clifton, the University of Cincinnati, Mount Auburn, Over-the-Rhine, and Camp Washington.
+CUF is bordered by the neighborhoods of Clifton, Mount Auburn, Over-the-Rhine, and Camp Washington, and by the main campus of the University of Cincinnati.

 University Heights occupies the northern area of CUF, and is separated from Fairview and Clifton Heights by Straight Street.
 Fairview occupies the south-west corner and Clifton Heights the south-east corner of CUF.
 Fairview and Clifton Heights are separated by Ravine Street; Fairview on the west, Clifton Heights on the east.

 The term "CUF" is rarely, if ever, used by locals.
-Although inaccurate, these neighborhoods, along with Corryville, are often referred to as being part of Clifton, even by long-term residents.
+Although inaccurate, these neighborhoods, along with nearby Corryville, are often referred to as being part of Clifton, even by long-term residents.